philip0000000/irrational-number-cipher/README.md

 # square-root-irrational-number-cipher

-Cipher that uses a key that is an irrational number, known as irrational cipher.
-The irrational number is from the square root of a non-square number.
+A cipher that uses an irrational number as its key.
+Known as an irrational cipher.
+The irrational number is derived from the square root of a non-square number.

 Written by philip0000000 <br>
 Find the project here [https://github.com/philip0000000/OldFileFormatToXML] <br>